FerretDB/FerretDB/website/docs/contributing/writing-guide.md

 ## Keywords (optional)

 Keywords in the front matter are displayed as meta keywords tag in HTML.
-Meta keywords tag are not so important for SEO anymore, but they can help with focusing the content on specific keywords that should be used (appear at least once) in the blog content, meta description, title, and alt images.
+Meta keywords tag are not so important for SEO anymore, but they can help with focusing the content on specific keywords that should be used (appear at least once) in the blog content, meta description, title, or alt images.

 The use of meta keywords is not mandatory, but if you want to add them, please ensure that they are relevant to the blog post.